 It began as a civic association Cinefil – the group of friends started playing movies in the centre of the Dominican Square for 20,000 viewers a year.
 The project on an audiovisual culture centre is currently in its highest peak – Kino Úsmev has become the most recognizable hip place in the city and its popularity is reaching further over time.
 Streaming Slovak cinematography has shifted considerably in the year 2017 when a million of Slovak movie visits was achieved.
 Kino Smile has proven to have a successful business model, cool team management, interesting selection of events, and a lot more.
 The cinematographer and visionary of the experimental storytelling forms told us where the plans for the future are heading, but also about his own perception on the cinema in the historical centre of the city in the times of multiplexes.
-When asked about his success, Lukáš Berberich commented:

-1. On content selection
+Special content selection

 The main feature of Kino Úsmev is to provide space for more demanding viewers.
 That is to say, you’ll find a varied selection of artistically-tuned or independent films other than classic blockbusters in multiplex cinemas that are very little adjusted to the atmosphere and mental sterility of the shopping mall.
 Lukáš emphasizes that even though “Kino Úsmev does not avoid commercial production and follows a program of distribution companies, it would certainly not choose a movie without added value for the broadening of the audience’s horizons.
 The theme or genre is strongly intertwined with the old-fashioned cinema environment, where not only local people often enjoy the very best Czechoslovak movie.”
 The cinema’s speciality is a 35-mm film projector hidden just above the spiral staircase.
 In the future, the dramaturgy team wants to incorporate more of these formats into the program for older and younger movie lovers.

-2. On audience and accompanying events
+Audience and accompanying events

 The entire team and management feels very close to its viewer and tries to make the most of it with the selection of art and commercial films.
 That was the whole point since the renovation and re-foundation of the cinema.
 According to Lukáš, it is important to interact with people, referring to the demand for the marathons on themes such as Harry Potter and the Lord of the Rings.
 These have happened during the recent years and got a really strong response: “People spent most of their weekend in the cinema – the elderly, youngsters or the parents with children.
-Therefore, we try to adapt the programme in favor of our fans and it naturally forms from the needs of the community around us.
+Therefore, we try to adapt the programme in favour of our fans and it naturally forms from the needs of the community around us.
 We regularly organize alternative travel lectures, Literature and film cycle, or festivals like Scandi (Nordic Film Collection), Israeli Film Festival, or Be2Can.
 Twice a year, we give space to Slovak and foreign stalls at the street food festivals and we are considered to be the main festival cinema during Art Film Fest,” says Lukáš.

-3. On the uniqueness of a club cinema
+The uniqueness of a club cinema

 Kino Úsmev has acquired many supporters in and out of Košice.
 Lukáš says the difference between a stone cinema and multiplex is definitely in the price for tickets.
 But it is especially the character and vibe of the place strengthened through the original equipment and new professional technique.
 The obvious plus is the bar itself and the terrace in front of the cinema “where movie lovers can sit down and talk about their impressions that they have endured during the show.
 This is the primary contrast between this type of cinema and the anonymous multiplex environment.
 From there you can only get out as far as to a car park.
 A great advantage is also the location in the historical centre which is super near to Main Street.
 We also feel that local people appreciate our efforts and are very willing to support this kind of local activity.
 This has extra value for us.”